State Justice Institute.

 This category includes projects that will develop and measure performance standards and outcomes for all aspects of court operations.
 The Institute is particularly interested in projects that take the National Center for State Courts' ”CourTools” to the next level.
 Other initiatives designed to further professionalize court staff and operations, or to objectively evaluate the costs and benefits and cost-effectiveness of problem solving courts, are also welcome.

-This category includes research, demonstration, evaluation, and education projects designed to facilitate appropriate and effective communication, cooperation, and coordination between state and federal courts.
-The Institute is also interested in projects that improve relationships between the courts, the legislative and executive branches, and the public.
-However, all SJI grants must be awarded to the state court system.
+This category includes research, demonstration, evaluation, and education projects designed to facilitate appropriate and effective communication, cooperation, and coordination between State and Federal courts.
+The Institute is also interested in projects that improve relationships between the courts, the legislative and executive branches, and the people.

 B. Technical Assistance (TA) Grants

-Applicants for TA Grants will be required to contribute a total match of not less than 50 percent of the grant amount requested, of which 20 percent must be cash.
-In other words, an applicant seeking a $50,000 TA grant must provide a $25,000 match, of which up to $20,000 can be in-kind and not less than $5,000 must be cash.
+Applicants for TA Grants will be required to contribute a match of not less than 50 percent of the grant amount requested, of which 20 percent must be cash.
+In other words, an applicant Start Printed Page 63264seeking a $30,000 TA grant must provide a $15,000 match, of which up to $12,000 can be in-kind and not less than $3,000 must be cash.
 TA Grant application procedures can be found in section IV.B.

 C. Curriculum Adaptation and Training (CAT) Grants